doktor500/nextjs-spike/README.md

 This repository contains an example of how to use a hexagonal architecture approach (A.K.A. ports and adapters) in a NextJS application.

-This repository uses Next13 with the new experimental app directory, TurboPack and TailWind CSS.
+This repository uses NextJS 13 with the new experimental app directory, TurboPack and TailWind CSS.

 ### Directory structure and conventions